RemyBlr/Master/Labo05/003_Resilience.md

   * Use only 1 instance for the Redis-Server.
 Why?

-    > Reids-Server can't be scalled horizontally as it is a statefull service.
-When using a single instance of Redis, it simplifies the management of data consistency since there's no need to handle synchronization between multiple instances.
-A single instance is often sufficient to handle a significant amount of load.
+    > Because it can't be scalled horizontally (it's a statefull service)

   * Delete all application Pods (using `kubectl delete pod ...`) and replace them with deployment versions.